Multiplicative partial isometries, manageability, and C*-algebraic quantum groupoids: The manageability condition

 \begin{theorem} Let $W$ be a manageable multiplicative partial isometry satisfying the fullness condition, and let $Q$ and $\widetilde{W}$ be the associated operators given in Definition~\ref{manageable}.
-Also let $A$ and $\widehat{A}$ be as given in Section~\ref{sec1}:
+Also let $A$ and $\widehat{A}$ be the norm closures of the subalgebras ${\mathcal A}$ and $\widehat{\mathcal A}$, respectively:

 Then $A$ and $\widehat{A}$ are separable $C^*$-algebras acting on ${\mathcal H}$ in a non-degenerate way. \end{theorem}